judepayne/dictim/README.md

 The first item in an element is its key.
 Keys are important in d2 for referring to objects elsewhere in the d2, for example in the source and destination of the connection element above.

 The label attribute is supplied in the 2nd position for a shape (or 4th for a connection).
 It is optional.
-The final item in the element is its attribute map, also optional.
+The final item in the element is its attribute map of d2 rendering instructions, also optional.
 The label may also be specified in this map rather than using the 2nd position shortcut.

 Layout of shapes from a clojure collection: